Kartapuce/kartapuce.github.io/_pages/about.md

 title: "About"
 ---

 A nice drawing is often more efficient than a long text.
 It is probably not the best way to start learning about a new topic from scratch, but it is for sure a quick reminder of technical discussions.
 This site regroups some of my drawings.
 Hopefully I won't lose them anymore!
-I hope it can help! :smile:
+I hope it can help! :blush:

 ## Who am I?